na-na-hi/renget/archive/Snoot-Delucks.md

 - MADE FEMSAGE, LET'S GO
 - Made a whole bunch of bots for the side characters that have sprites in the game.
 - Made a lorebook full of extra information.
-- Expanded the description for some of [Reedfag](https://rentry.org/reedfag/)'s bots.
 - Made a SillyTavern guide with my findings.
 - Working on a timeline of events for Snoot Game.
 ##-> This was all built on Reedfag's foundation, all credit goes to him. <-